Best small cars to buy in Canada

 Why it’s one of the best

 It wasn’t all that long ago that the Civic celebrated 20 consecutive years as Canada’s best-selling car, and it topped the Q1 car sales charts again in 2024.
 Boasting a five-star NHTSA safety rating, the Civic delivers excellent fuel economy, good looks and a refined cabin.
-And with a string of awards to its name — the Civic was named Edmunds 2023 Top Rated Car, Best Compact Car in the AutoTrader Awards, and featured on Car and Driver’s 10 Best Cars for 2024 list — there are lots of good reasons why it’s worth checking out.
+With a string of awards to its name—the Civic was named Edmunds 2023 Top Rated Car, Best Compact Car in the AutoTrader Awards and it was featured in Car and Driver’s list of the 10 Best Cars for 2024—there are lots of good reasons why it’s worth checking out.

 Downsides